XRealityZone/XRApps/README.md

 # App Submission Guide

-> If you are proficient in English, please refer to the [English documentation](https://github.com/XRealityZone/XRApps/blob/main/README.md)
+> If you are proficient in Chinese, please refer to the [Chinese documentation](https://github.com/XRealityZone/XRApps/blob/main/README_CN.md)

 ## Welcome to Join Us